arjunrajlaboratory/dentist2/README.md

 ```matlab
 >>h = launchD2ThresholdGUI('cellPose', 'path/to/cp_directory/', 'cellPoseTileTable', 'cellPoseTilePositions.csv');
 ```
 An example of the cellPoseTilePositions.csv file can be found [here]().
 In addition, you may use +d2utils/splitStitchedScan.m to generate both the overlapping image tiles from a pre-stitched scan and the cellPoseTilePositions.csv file.
 For each outline in tile i, Dentist2 will determine if the outline overlaps any outlines from previous neighboring tiles, and if so, the overlapping outlines will be merged.
 This is to avoid duplicating nuclei that fall on tile boundaries.
-If your scan has a lot of nuclei, this step may take a while.
+If your scan has a lot of nuclei, this step may take a very long time.
+You may be better off just running CellPose on a larger (stitched) image.

 Note that if you ran CellPose on a resized image (to save on memory), you will want to specify the resize factor when running launchD2ThresholdGUI() as below:
 ```matlab